 The Cruise Might Be Over, But the Need for Exceptional Customer Experience Continues

-Imagine this: you are sailing away from the crystal blue, serine waters of the Caribbean, about to dock on land and walk off the cruise ship; your vacation has come to an end.
+Imagine this: you are sailing away from the crystal blue, serene waters of the Caribbean, about to dock on land and walk off the cruise ship; your vacation has come to an end.

 We previously talked about how digital innovations enhance the customer experience before and during a cruise, but it is as important at the end of the trip.
 Let’s take a look at a few examples of innovation driving CX after the cruise is over.